Joseph Lobdell

-Joseph Israel Lobdell (December 2, 1829 – May 28, 1912) was an American hunter and fiddler usually characterized as transgender man.
+Joseph Israel Lobdell (December 2, 1829 – May 28, 1912) was an American hunter and fiddler usually characterized as a transgender man.
 Lobdell was the subject of frequent negative media attention within his lifetime, which characterized his gender nonconformity as a form of insanity; an 1877 New York Times article referred to Lobdell's life as "one of the most singular family histories ever recorded".
 In later life, he was the subject of an early medical case study regarded as "the first United States to describe a person who would today be understood as transgender."
 Writer William Klaber wrote an historical novel, which was based on Lobdell's life.
 An 1883 account by P. M. Wise, which cast Lobdell as a "lesbian", was the first use of that word in an American publication.